uninformedbiology/uninformedbiology.github.io/source/_posts/2013-12-22-the-chromosomal-basis-or-inheritance.markdown

 A Question
 ----------
 Why can't two women have a baby girl?
 A zygote formed by two female eggs would receive 23 chromosomes from mom and another 23 chromosomes from other mom, would this work?
 I asked this question to myself some weeks ago and didn't know the answer until I read about *genomic imprinting*.
-During gamete formation certain genes are methylated (\\(--CH\_{3}\\) groups attach to cystosine nucleotides).
+During gamete formation certain genes are methylated (\\(--CH\_{3}\\) groups attach to cytosine nucleotides).
 Genes that are methylated stay wrapped with up with their histones in a condensed form and do not code for mRNA (or proteins).
 Genomic imprinting affects genes on a per sex basis; i.e. genomic imprinting of a certain gene only happens in certain sexes.

 Genomic imprinting can explain why two females, while having the right _amount_ of DNA, couldn't possibly form a functioning offspring: certain genes are not active in female sex cells and zygotes rely on the male version of the allele for gene expression.